Alpha Delta Theta (social): Merger with Phi Mu

+Symbols

-Emily H. Butterfield, in College Fraternity Heraldry, (1931) described the coat-of-arms as "argent; on a chief gules three keys of the first per fess, in base two palm branches saltirewise vert.
+College Fraternity Heraldry described Alpha Delta Theta's coat-of-arms as "argent; on a chief gules three keys of the first per fess, in base two palm branches saltirewise vert.
 Crest.
 A candle argent in candlestick flared of the same.
 Supporters.
-Two unicorns proper" (p.
-28).
+Two unicorns proper".
 The motto, a Greek phrase, was written on a banner under the shield.
-This coat-of-arms was adopted at the national convention in 1928- it is based entirely on ritualistic symbolism (Butterfield, p.
-28).
+This coat-of-arms was adopted at the national convention in 1928; it is based entirely on ritualistic symbolism.

-The official publications were The Portals and The Silhouette (Lamb, p.
-45)

-The national philanthropy was the supplying of books and periodicals to Buffalo School, Moore's Creek, Kentucky (Lamb, p.
-45).
-The school was remote, rural, and obviously in need of reading materials.

-Founder's Day was celebrated every November 10.
-All members gave one dollar to the Alpha Delta Theta philanthropic project (Lamb, p.
-45).